-The above are Callable Perpetual Subordinated Fixed Rate Bonds that were issued and transferred to NALM under a profit participating loan arrangement.
+The above are Callable Perpetual Subordinated Fixed Rate Bonds that were issued by NAM and the proceeds transferred to NALM under a profit participating loan arrangement.
 The latter company used these securities as consideration (5%) for the loan portfolio acquired from each of the Participating Institutions.

 The interest rate on the instruments is the 10 year Irish Government rate at the date of first issuance, plus 75 basis points.
-This rate has been set at a fixed return of 5.264%.
+Hence, the coupon rate has been set at a fixed return of 5.264%.
 Interest is paid annually if deemed appropriate to do so, however the coupon is declared at the option of the issuer.
 Coupons not declared in any year will not accumulate.
-In February 2016, NAMA declared a payment of a coupon of €83.86m on its subordinated debt, which was paid on 1 March 2016.
+In February 2017, NAMA declared a payment of a coupon of €83.86m on its subordinated bonds, which was paid on 28th February 2017.